debiprasadsahoo987/Expanding-Cards/README.md

-card exapnder using HTML, CSS and JavaScript
+card expander using HTML, CSS and JavaScript